ironsmile/nedomi/upstream/README.md

 ## How to Write Your Own Module?

-You can add your own modules as long as their names do not collide with any other caching module's name.
+You can add your own modules as long as their names do not collide with any other module's name.
 Lets say you want to create a round robin upstream module which will get files from multiple origins.
 And you want your module be called `rrobin`.

 * Go into the `upstream/` directory - `$ cd .../nedomi/upstream`
 * Create a directory which will be the name of your module.
 Lets say it is **rrobin** so it is `mkdir rrobin`